DanialArab/Pandas/README.md

                     usecols=['OPEID6'])

-# useful tip on data science
+#### useful tip on data science

 When teaching data science, I often use the phrase "know your data."
 That’s because it’s important to really know as much about your data as you can before willy-nilly reading it into memory.
-You probably don’t want to load all of the columns into pandas.
-And you might want to specify the type of data that’s in each column, rather than let pandas just guess.
+You probably don’t want to load all of the columns into Pandas.
+And you might want to specify the type of data that’s in each column, rather than let Pandas just guess.

 Most data sets come with a "data dictionary," a file that describes the columns, their types, their meanings, and their ranges.
 It’s almost always worth your while to read a data dictionary when starting to analyze the data.
 In many cases, the dictionary will give you insights into the data.